 Overall monitoring trends can be found in the graphics on the following pages, logged according to lake.
-Long-term monitoring reports and annual assessments can be found on the Met Monitoring Assessment page.
+Long-term monitoring reports and annual assessments can be found on the Met Council's Lake and Monitoring Assessment page.

 By tracking lake monitoring trends over time, staff can deduce trends relating to water quality decline, stability or improvement.
 In 2024, the VRWJPO Annual Report to BWSR included the following graphic, describing the aforementioned trends.